Free Consultations 303-830-0880

 Under the statute, there is a list of activities that constitutes Hazing:

-• Forced and prolonged physical activity;
+• forced and prolonged physical activity;

-• Forced consumption of any food, beverage, medication or controlled substance, whether or not prescribed, in excess of the usual amounts for human consumption or forced consumption of any substance not generally intended for human consumption;
+• forced consumption of any food, beverage, medication or controlled substance, whether or not prescribed, in excess of the usual amounts for human consumption or forced consumption of any substance not generally intended for human consumption;

-• Prolonged deprivation of sleep, food, or drink.”
+• prolonged deprivation of sleep, food, or drink.”

-Based on the information provided above, the men were charged with Hazing for the forced consumption of alcohol.
+Based on the information provided above, the men were charged with hazing for the forced consumption of alcohol.

 Sentence for Hazing in Jefferson and Adams County